ettorezamponi/RAMSES-Reusability/README.md

 The TeaStore is a micro-service reference and test application developed by the Descartes Research Group at the University of Würzburg.
 The TeaStore emulates a basic web store for automatically generated, fictitious teas, tea accessories and supplies.
 As it is primarily a test application, it features UI elements for database generation and service resetting in addition to the store itself.

-This branch is about adapting [TeaStore](https://github.com/DescartesResearch/TeaStore/tree/master) in RAMSES.
+This branch is about adapting [TeaStore](https://github.com/DescartesResearch/TeaStore/tree/master) in RAMSES with classical *@EurekaClient* annotation mechanism.

 ---